CodeF0x/tobs/README.md

 # Please refer to the bottom of this readme regarding the state of development.
+This readme is subject to change.

 ## Tobs is a customizable cross-platform system monitor app.